Idosu-lab/AR-object/README.md

-Download new photos from drive then the calibration is good you should chek it then step 2 work step by step with the notebook and dont give it all at once becasue its will do  nothing good
+Download new photos from drive then the calibration is good you should check it step 2 is done now move on to the next steps or make sure the first step works fine